 The royal tour of India and Bhutan has begun!
-Prince George and Princess Charlotte in Mumbai.
+Prince William and Kate Middleton started their week away from Prince George and Princess Charlotte in Mumbai.
 Upon arrival at 11 am local time after their nine hour British Airways flight, the Duke and Duchess of Cambridge made their way to Taj Mahal Palace Hotel.

 The royal couple was immediately welcomed with frangipani and rose garlands before briefly visiting their hotel room with their ten-person entourage.